-Now that the clocks have gone back and the evenings are becoming darker earlier, remember to be extra vigilant if you are out and near roads during the evening.
+Now that the evenings become darker earlier, remember to be extra vigilant if you are out and near roads.

 - Wear brightly coloured or fluorescent clothing during daylight hours but remember that this doesn’t show up in the dark!

 - When it is dark you need to wear reflective items such as vests, sashes and wristbands.
-Many high street stores now sell children’s coats and shoes that incorporate reflective strips or bands.
+Many high street stores now sell clothing that incorporates reflective strips or bands.